mpacific/Roku-Control-Node/README.md

 ## Endpoints
 - `/` - Lists out all installed apps with their ID, title, and URL to their icon
 - `/launch/[APPID]` - Launches an installed app (replace [APPID] with the appropriate App ID)
+- `/key/[KEY]` - Sends a single character (for keyboard screens) or preset command to the Roku (replace [KEY] with the character or command)
+  - Available presets: `'Home', 'Rev', 'Fwd', 'Play', 'Select', 'Left', 'Right', 'Down', 'Up', 'Back', 'InstantReplay', 'Info', 'Backspace', 'Search', 'Enter', 'FindRemote'`

 ## TODO
 ### Core